maf946/IST-220-Labs/Lab4/Lab4Instructions.md

 macOS (run in Terminal) | `sudo nmap 159.203.126.35 -sS -p 22400-22499` Windows (run in Command Prompt as administrator; see more instructions below) | `sudo nmap 159.203.126.35 -sS -p 22400-22499`

+	Windows Users: Opening the Command Prompt as Administrator

+	1. Press the Windows Start button at the bottom left.
+	2. Type in "Command Prompt".
+	3. Right click on Command Prompt and click "Run as administrator".
+	4. Click Yes if the User Account Control prompt is displayed.

 Run that command, replacing the IP address and port range as appropriate.
 The -sS option means you would like to run a stealth scan; a more detailed explanation of what this means is [available from the official nmap site](https://nmap.org/book/synscan.html).

 It may take a few seconds, but before long you should see output which will tell you the open port, and you should see a result like the below.
 You want to find ports where the STATE is “open.”
 There may be several in the range (as in the screenshot), but one of them will be your friend’s.
 You may have to try each of them until you succeed.